Nouf267/Book-My-Salon-/README.md

   ## Problem
 Users often face diffculty finding suitable salons a specific area and comparing prices or offers.At the same time , many salons struggle to raech new customers and promote their services effectively.
 ## Solution
-Salon Finder acts as an intermediary platform between customers and salons.
+Book My Salon acts as an intermediary platform between customers and salons.
 It allows users to:
 - Select a specific location
 - Browse available salons